GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 3. Create an OAuth client ID for your Tag Engine web application:

-   - This step is only required if you are deploying the UI.
+   - This step is only required if you are deploying the Tag Engine UI.
+Skip this step if you are only deploying the API.

-   - Designate a domain for your web application (e.g. tagengine.app).
+   - Designate a custom domain for your web application (e.g. tagengine.app).
 You can register a domain from GCP with [Cloud Domains](https://console.cloud.google.com/net-services/domains/) if you need one.
+If you don't want to use a custom domain, you can use the Cloud Run service URL instead.

    - Create an OAuth client ID from API Credentials.
 Set the `Authorized redirect URI` to `https://[TAG_ENGINE_DOMAIN]/oauth2callback`, where [TAG_ENGINE_DOMAIN] is your actual domain name (e.g. `https://tagengine.app/oauth2callback`).
+If you are planning to use the Cloud Run service URL, you can leave this field empty for now, and populate it at the end once you know your Cloud Run service URL for the Tag Engine UI.

-   - Download the OAuth client secret and save the json file to your local Tag Engine git repo (e.g. `datacatalog-tag-engine/client_secret.json`).  <br><br>
+   - Download the OAuth client secret and save the json file to the root of your local Tag Engine repository as `te_client_secret.json`.  <br><br>

 4. Open `tagengine.ini` and set the following variables in this file.
 The first five should be equal to the environment variables you previously set in step 2: